 Sgt.
 Shawn Applegate said most of the drugs were intended for recreational use at the festival.

 Some of the contraband had originally been obtained legally, officers said, as medicinal marijuana from California and hash oil from Colorado dispensaries were found.
-However, since marijuana remains illegal in Tennessee, citations were issued to those found in possession of the substances.
+Marijuana is legal in these states, and while you can still buy shatter online Canada in some areas, marijuana remains illegal in Tennessee, meaning that citations were issued to those found in possession of the substances.

 As deputies also pointed out, many of the seized drugs were sweetened for consumption.
 Cookies containing marijuana, sugar cubes containing LSD and banana and strawberry-flavored strains of marijuana were found.

 Even though drugs are a big part of many festival-goers weekends, Bonnaroo stands squarely against drug use, citing its dangers to patrons’ health, and, of course, legality.
 Bonnaroo attendees may want to use something like an ehrlich reagent in order to test some of the substances that they come across at the event.

 “If it’s illegal outside the festival, it’s illegal inside, too,” the festival’s safety policy states.